Speicherstadt

 museum@zoll.de

-Admission and guided tours 2 euros, free for children and young people up to 17 years of age.
+Admission and guided tours 2 euros, children and youth up to 17 years free of charge

 The German Customs Museum is barrier-free.